TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 2/1 Kings 2.39.md

 ---

-And it came to pass at the end of three years, that two of the servants of Shimei ran away unto Achish, son of Maacah, king of Gath.
-And they told Shimei, saying, Behold, thy servants are in Gath.
+It happened at the end of three years, that two of the servants of Shimei ran away to Achish, son of Maacah, king of Gath.
+They told Shimei, saying, "Behold, your servants are in Gath."